HwasikJeong/cs285/hw5/README.md

     <!-- <figcaption align="center">Pictorial illustration of classic online reinforcement learning (a), classic off-policy reinforcement learning (b), and offline reinforcement learning (c) mentioned in this <a href="https://arxiv.org/pdf/2005.01643">paper</a>.</figcaption> -->
 </p>

 However, one major challenge arises from the mismatch in assumptions between computer vision and offline reinforcement learning (Offline RL).
 In computer vision, models are typically trained under the assumption that input images are i.i.d., which helps them learn generalized patterns effectively.
 In contrast, Offline RL often operates in out-of-distribution (OOD) scenarios where the agent must make decisions in states that were not well represented in the training data.
-To avoid unpredictable or unsafe behavior, the Offline RL agent must at least behave conservatively, closely matching the behavior policy $\pi_\beta$ (the policy used to collect the dataset) especially in regions of the state-action space where data is sparse.
+To avoid unpredictable or unsafe behavior, the Offline RL agent must at least behave conservatively, closely matching the behavior policy $\pi_\beta$ (the policy used to collect the dataset) especially in regions of the state-action space where data is sparse, or estimate Q-values with less bias (accurately).

 <p align="center">
     <img src="https://github.com/user-attachments/assets/cc5aea33-42b2-44d6-b433-685ea72fe11e" width="99%"/>
 </p>

-(See more detailed Offline RL in these folllowing papers: [paper1](https://arxiv.org/pdf/2005.01643), [paper2](https://arxiv.org/pdf/1906.00949).)
+(See more detailed Offline RL in these folllowing papers: [paper1](https://arxiv.org/pdf/2005.01643), [paper2](https://arxiv.org/pdf/1906.00949), [paper3](https://arxiv.org/pdf/2204.05618))

 ## Experiment 1: Conservative Q-Learning (CQL)

 Offline RL wants to discourage the agent from assigning high Q-values to out-of-distribution (OOD) actions (not seen in the dataset $D$).
-At the same time, it encourages the agent to assign higher Q-values to for in-distribution actions.
+At the same time, it encourages the agent to assign higher Q-values for in-distribution actions.
 To address this, [Conservative Q-Learning (CQL)](https://arxiv.org/pdf/2006.04779) introduces an additional regularization term in its objective.
 This term works by minimizing the soft maximum of Q-values, specifically $\log\sum_{a}\exp(Q(s,a))$, which penalizes high Q-values across all actions.
 Simultaneously, it maximizes the Q-values $Q(s, a)$ of actions actually observed in the dataset $D$ ensuring the policy remains grounded in the data.
 This conservative approach helps improve stability and reliability in offline settings where exploration is not possible.

 (Note that the term 'overestimation' in CQL differs from its use in [Double-DQN](https://arxiv.org/pdf/1509.06461))